davhunt/instruments/README.md

 * Bugfix to ensure correct percentage response, based on the number of questions in surveys.json and handled for each sre.

 ### 0.08
-* Addition of ABQ, ATS, BSTAD, CASI, CYBER, DEMO_D, DYADA/B, EATQ(ES), INITSTATEC/D, POSTTASKE/F
+* Addition of ABQ, ATS, BSTAD, CASI, CYBER, DEMO_D, DYADA/B, EATQ(ES), ERQCA, INITSTATEC/D, POSTTASKE/F

 ### 0.1